Cash Out Refinance Rates, Consolidation Loans, and Closing Costs

 - 2 to 4 unit 75%.

 Second home maximum loan-to-value is 75% and investment properties are:

 - 2 to 4 units is 70%.

 FHA cash out refinance rates can often be more competitive than conventional interest rates depending on the pricing adjustments and credit score.
 It is always a good option to price out both scenarios so you can understand the benefits of each type of loan.
 The new FHA cash out refinance guideline maximum LTV is 80%

-The new guidelines for VA cash out refinance loans allow up to 90% LTV.
+Only some lenders allow 100% cash out for a VA cash out refinance – some lenders cap the maximum cash out to 90% LTV.
 VA cash out mortgage rates are very competitive with no mortgage insurance.

 Cash Out Refinance Closing Costs

 Closing costs are categorized by the following on a Loan Estimate (the Loan Estimate is always over disclosed for compliance purposes):